wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/create-par.md

 A [provider archive](/reference/host-runtime/provider-archive) is a bundle containing a number of platform-specific (OS and CPU) plugin libraries (e.g. `.dll`, `.dylib`, `.so`) and an embedded, cryptographically signed JSON Web Token (JWT) that contains a set of claims attestations for the capability provider.

-This provider archive is then something that can be uploaded to or downloaded from OCI registries, and passed in raw binary format to the wasmCloud `Host` API.
+This provider archive is then something that can be uploaded to or downloaded from OCI registries, and passed in raw binary format to the wasmcloud `Host` API.

 To build a capability provider, the first thing we'll need to do is make a release build.
 In this sample, we're building it on `Linux` (Ubuntu).
 From the root directory of the `fakepay-provider`, run: